IceOnFire/nomz/README.md

 <!-- *How are noms coined?
 Are there miners as in BitCoins?
 Can I make money by mining?* -->

 *To Be Continued...*

+# Workforce needed!

+I'd love to create this platform, but I can't make it all by myself.
+If you're interested please contact me.
+My idea is to:

+- make use of all the latest open source technologies available;
+- write in JavaScript or CoffeeScript, if they do not jeopardize transaction security;
+- provide a very simple and intuitive UX for mobile, tablets and desktops;
+- cover any platform available with native or hybrid apps.

+We need a powerful CMS that enables the user to add dynamic structured content.
+After googling a little I found hatchjs.com, does anybody know anything about it?
+Seems nice...

+This project will create new jobs.
+For example, we will need random people to help us determine a good's value, maybe comparing it to other goods' values.
+We will need a trusted warrantor for every transaction.
+We will need moderators for user reviews.
+Anyone can help in some way.